openstack-archive/tripleo-specs/specs/ocata/ssl-certmonger.rst

     certificates from FreeIPA.

     However, even if this micro-service is not in place, we could pass the OTP via the TripleO Heat Templates (in the overcloud deployment).
-So it is a possiblity to have the controllers fetch their keytab and subsequently requrest their certificates even if we don't have auto-enrollment in place.
+So it is possible to have the controllers fetching their keytab and subsequently request their certificates even if we don't have auto-enrollment in place.

 .. note::